simon-ritchie/apysc/docstring_markdowns/apysc/_validation/handler_validation.md

 - `handler`: Callable
   - A target handler to validate.
+- `additional_err_msg`: str, optional
+  - An additional error message to display.

 <hr>

 **[Raises]**

 - ValueError: <br> ・If handler's arguments number is not 2.
+- TypeError: <br> ・If a specified handler is not callable.

 ## `validate_options_type` function docstring